UKAEA-Edge-Code/EdgeCodeRequirements/Trixi/readme.md

 where $T$ is some timescale over which the diffusion is hyperbolic.
 For a steady state the result should be the same as with the elliptic equation.
 In the hyperbolic solve $T$ can be selected appropriately ![https://doi.org/10.1016/j.jcp.2007.07.029](https://doi.org/10.1016/j.jcp.2007.07.029).

 - Need to solve for additional vector field.
 However, at $64^2$ with lowest order poly, hyperbolic diffusion has timestep around $1/10$ of the parabolic one, and this should scale linearly with number of elements, rather than quadratically.
+Code is [here](./simple_tests/aniso_diffusion_DeluzetNarski/hyperbolic/elixir_anisohypdiff_nonperiodic_DN.jl)
 - In general with this form, BCs implemented directly on flux.
 In Trixi, advection uses given boundary value to construct correct flux, which for hyperbolic means providing $u$ and its first partial derivatives at the boundary.
 Since symbolic expressions have been used, there is some additional expense over parabolic solve in this specific example.
+- Tested with domain shift so that magnetic field intersects boundary at shallower angle (but should do with simpler test).
+No apparent problems and error is not large near boundary compared with interior.
-- **TODO** Write down errors for lowest order poly (hyperbolic appear slightly smaller than parabolic at $64^2$).
+- **TODO** Write down errors for lowest order poly (hyperbolic appear slightly smaller than parabolic at $64^2$ and decreases with increasing resolution).

 ### Meshes